Love your Breasts

 Breasts are energy centres.

-There are 6 energy meridians that run through the breasts, and Traditional Chinese Medicine treats breast cancer by addressing energy stagnation and movement of qi.
+According to Traditional Chinese Medicine, there are 6 energy meridians that run through the breasts, TCM treats breast cancer by addressing energy stagnation and movement of qi.
 I will tell you a personal story.
 About 3 years ago, I found a distinct lump in my breast.
 Cold shock went through me as I made the doctor’s appointment, although an inner voice assured me all was ok.
 The doctor was reassuring and matter of fact, and sent me off for an ultrasound- this all took a few days and by the time I had the ultrasound the lump was 6 cms across.
 It was a benign cyst, and I was told it would likely go away by itself.

 Breasts.jpg